Eshe Blake-Bandele: Dancer, Teacher and Choreographer

 Eshe Blake-Bandele was born in Leicester in 1989 and discovered a passion for dance at the age of three with a local dance troupe performing on numerous stages throughout Leicestershire.
 Her dance training began 6 years later, when she was scouted to join Leicester Arts in Education Youth Ballet Scheme.
 She also developed her confidence in performance dancing with Carinosa, a local soca based dance troupe.

 Eshe began her formal training at The Northern School of Contemporary Dance in Leeds, achieving a BPA Honours and Post-Graduate Diploma in Contemporary Dance.
-She then continued her pre-professional training with the school’s touring company Verve 12, working with world renowned choreographers such as James Cousins, Lea Anderson and Akram Khan.
-She performed in many of Akram Khan’s works including a lead role in ‘Vertical Road’ which toured the UK and Europe.
+She then continued her pre-professional training with the school’s touring company Verve 12, working with world renowned choreographers such as James Cousins, Lea Anderson and Akram Khan including a lead role in ‘Vertical Road’ which toured the UK and Europe.

 Following graduation, Eshe began a professional career with Keneish Dance, an African contemporary dance company, touring with its production ‘Vigour’ in 2012.
 With these companies, Eshe performed on many grand stages including Linbury Studio Theatre at the Royal Opera House in Covent Garden, London.
 She is now a partner of Dance Select, a multi-skilled dance and circus company, performing fire and stilt work throughout the UK.